SDGforskning/sdg-strings/SDG10_query_action_WoS.md

-    OR "upgrad*" OR "scal* up" OR "expand$" OR "expansion*" OR "accelerat*" OR "advance$" OR "advancing" OR "develop$" OR "developing" OR "promot*" OR "foster*" OR "boost*" OR "attain*" OR "achiev*" OR "provid*" OR "ensur*" OR "guarantee*" OR "maintain*" OR "secur*" OR "strengthen*" OR "establish*" OR "sustain$" OR "sustaining" OR "consolidat*" OR "raise" OR "raising" OR "raised" )
+    OR "upgrad*" OR "scal* up" OR "expand$" OR "expansion*" OR "accelerat*" OR "advance$" OR "advancing" OR "develop$" OR "developing" OR "promot*" OR "foster*" OR "boost*" OR "attain*" OR "achiev*" OR "provid*" OR "ensur*" OR "guarantee*" OR "maintain*" OR "secur*" OR "strengthen*" OR "establish*" OR "sustain$" OR "sustaining" OR "consolidat*" OR "raise" OR "raising" OR "raised" OR "heighten*" )
 NEAR
    ("equal" OR "equally" OR "equalit*" OR "equal opportunit*" OR "equal-opportunit*" OR "anti discriminat*" OR